jdeitawimostafa/reading-notes/read2-04.md

 * what is pair programming : is an agile software development technique in which two programmers work together at one workstation .

 * the pair programmer involves two roles :
-1. the drive : he Driver is the programmer who is typing and the only one whose hands are on the keyboard.
+1. the drive : the Driver is the programmer who is typing and the only one whose hands are on the keyboard.
 2. the navigator : The Navigator uses their words to guide the Driver .

 ###### thanks for reading .